 An Urgent Care should have a higher volume compared to a low-acuity walk-in clinic.
-Patients like the fact that they have a lesser wait time than if they went to the ER.
+Patients like the fact that they have a shorter wait time than if they went to the ER.
 Not to mention the lower cost.

-UC’s also will see all sorts of patients, from newborns to the elderly.
+UCs also will see all sorts of patients, from newborns to the elderly.
 Walk-in Clinics often have limits on the age of the patient and acuity of complaints.

-Do lower acuity Walk-in clinics (ie Retail Clinics) save the healthcare system money?
+Do lower acuity Walk-in clinics (ie, Retail Clinics) save the healthcare system money?
 It appears that they don’t.
-Probably because the patient doesn’t have as much faith in the mediocre care they received and so if their symptoms continue for 3 more days they will make a follow-up appointment with their traditional medical office.
+Probably because the patient doesn’t have as much faith in the mediocre care they received, and so if their symptoms continue for 3 more days, they will make a follow-up appointment with their traditional medical office.

 So now they’ll have sunk the cost at the walk-in clinic and will have to pay for the follow-up care.
-Naturally, by the time they come in for that follow-up they want the kitchen sink.
+Naturally, by the time they come in for that follow-up, they want the kitchen sink.

 Do these Walk-in Clinics have good customer satisfaction reviews at least?
 No, hello no. I had no idea until I googled some clinics and inspected their reviews.

-I think that the Telemedicine consumer is very different from the consumer who chooses an Urgent Care or a lower acuity Walk-in Clinic.
-At least for now.
-Maybe 10 years from now things will be different.
+I think that the Telemedicine consumer is very different from the consumer who chooses an Urgent Care or a lower acuity Walk-in Clinic, at least for now.
+Maybe 10 years from now, things will be different.

 The Walk-in Clinic as a Business Model

-I worked at a small Walk-in Clinic in West Los Angeles which was open from 5 pm until 10 pm.
-The clinic was owned by a Primary Care group but another group rented the space from them for the Walk-in Clinic.
+I worked at a small Walk-in Clinic in West Los Angeles, which was open from 5 pm until 10 pm.
+The clinic was owned by a Primary Care group, but another group rented the space from them for the Walk-in Clinic.

 We charged $100 for a cash visit.
 And we would dispense medications out of the office for an extra profit.